Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 1. Create a feature layer using the service url and add it to the list of operational layers.
 2. Create two alternate symbols (a blue square and a yellow diamond) to be used for the unique value.
 To create an alternate symbol:
     a.
 Create a symbol using `SimpleMarkerSymbol`.
     b.
 Convert the Simple Marker Symbol to a Multilayer Symbol.
     c.
-Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `MultilayerSymbol::setReferenceProperties(new SymbolReferenceProperties(double minScale, double maxScale, QObject *parent = nullptr));`.
+Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `SymbolReferenceProperties`.

 3. Create a third multilayer symbol to be used when creating the unique value:
     a.
 Create a red triangle and set the reference properties.

 4. Create a unique value using the red triangle from step three and the list of alternate symbols from step two.